Quantum Computing and the Future of Cryptography

 Quantum computers have become a significant threat to traditional cryptography, which relies on mathematical problems that are difficult for classical computers to solve but can be solved quickly by quantum computers using Shor’s algorithm.

-Public-key encryption methods such as RSA and elliptic curve cryptography, widely used to protect sensitive information, may become vulnerable to hacking and data breaches as quantum computing advances because they are based on the difficulty of determining large numbers.
+Public-key encryption methods, such as RSA and elliptic curve cryptography, which are widely used to protect sensitive information, may become vulnerable to hacking and data breaches as quantum computing advances, because they rely on the difficulty of factoring large numbers.

 The potential for quantum computers to break traditional encryption methods has significant implications for the security of our digital infrastructure.
 Financial data, personal information, and state secrets are just a few examples of the sensitive information that may be at risk if quantum computers can crack current encryption methods.